ratwolfzero/hopalong_python/README.md

 ##### Histogram-Based Estimation

-   Using `np.histogram2d(..., density=True)`, this approach aggregates density over grid bins, normalizing the counts of trajectory points per bin by the total number of points and the bin area.
-The resulting density matrix represents relative point distributions across the entire space for quantitative analysis.
-While the matrix does not explicitly embed pixel indices, spatial information is inferred from the bin edges, which define the spatial range for each entry.
-The center of each bin is considered an approximate representative index, and the density value reflects the concentration of points around those indices.
+   Using `np.histogram2d(..., density=True)`, Using np.histogram2d(..., density=True), this approach divides the continuous space into a grid of equal-sized bins and counts the number of trajectory points that fall into each bin.
+The counts are then normalized by the total number of points and the bin area, resulting in a density matrix that represents relative point distributions across the entire space for quantitative analysis.

-   discretizes continuous space into a grid of equal-sized bins.
-It counts the number of points falling into each bin and calculates the density by normalizing these counts relative to the total number of points and bin area

 - Impact of bin size: